uliba3/ai-web-chatbot/README.md

 ## Examples
 ### Example Interaction
 1. Open any web page.
-2. Click the Gemini Chatbot icon.
+2. Click the AI Chatbot icon.
 3. Enter a query such as "What is this page about?".
 4. The chatbot will analyze the content of the page and provide a relevant response.

 ## Troubleshooting
-If you encounter issues with the Gemini Web Chatbot, try the following steps:
+If you encounter issues with the AI Web Chatbot, try the following steps:

 1. Ensure you have entered a valid API key.
 2. Check that the extension has the necessary permissions enabled.
-3. Reload the extension by going to `chrome://extensions/` and clicking the reload icon next to the Gemini Web Chatbot.
+3. Reload the extension by going to `chrome://extensions/` and clicking the reload icon next to the AI Web Chatbot.

 ## Privacy Policy

 ### No Data Collection
-The Gemini Web Chatbot is designed with user privacy as a top priority.
+The AI Web Chatbot is designed with user privacy as a top priority.
 We want to assure our users that:

 1. **We Do Not Collect Any Data:** This extension does not collect, store, or transmit any personal information, browsing history, or chat data.